Road Fighting Championship: History

 On March 11, 2017, the first event Road FC 037 XX of a female MMA league Road FC XX was held at the Convention Centre, Grand Hilton Seoul in Seoul, South Korea.
 And, On December 23, Road FC's final event of the year 2017, Road FC 045 XX, took place in Seoul, South Korea.
 Following it, the 2017 Road FC Awards Ceremony was held.
 It was the first time a year end awards ceremony had been held in conjunction with an event, and the first time to be aired live on television, on MBC Sports+.
 Incoming CEO Da Hwan Kim was formally introduced after Founder Jung Mun Hong Jung had stepped down from the position on November 29.
-Kim was one of South Korea's most well-known MMA and combat sports commentators.
-He was a long-time MMA fighter and coach, and just recently he won the Wardog Middleweight Championship by a stunning KO.
-Having so much experience in the MMA industry, Kim was a specialist with a very good ability to speak on fighters and matches.
+Kim was one of South Korea's well-known MMA and combat sports commentators.
+He was a long-time MMA fighter and coach, who also won the Wardog Middleweight Championship by KO.
+Having experience in the MMA industry, Kim was a well-credentialed specialist to provide insight on fighters and matches.

-On January 13, 2018, the sports industry in China attracted massive attention with the announcement of the "2018 China Top 100 Most Sponsored Sports Events Award Ceremony" in Beijing.
-Road FC is proud to rank as the 15th overall "2018 China Top 100 Most Sponsored Sports Event".
-In 2017, Road FC was first honored with the award as the 65th most sponsored sports event, and the climb of 50 places in 2018 is a remarkable achievement.
-Among the sponsors who have supported and committed to Road FC are highly recognizable companies and brands such as Xiaomi, Netease, Panda TV, COK, Red Bull, Master Kong Foods, Orion Foods, Zheng Guanzhuang Health, Chang Fujing Health, Pang Da Auto, Jackie Chan Wine, and Lehua Real Estate.
+On January 13, 2018, the sports industry in China attracted attention with the announcement of the "2018 China Top 100 Most Sponsored Sports Events Award Ceremony" in Beijing.
+Road FC ranks as the 15th overall "2018 China Top 100 Most Sponsored Sports Event".
+In 2017, Road FC was first honored with the award as the 65th most sponsored sports event, and the climb of 50 places in 2018 is a large achievement.
+Among the sponsors who have supported and committed to Road FC are recognizable companies and brands such as Xiaomi, Netease, Panda TV, COK, Red Bull, Master Kong Foods, Orion Foods, Zheng Guanzhuang Health, Chang Fujing Health, Pang Da Auto, Jackie Chan Wine, and Lehua Real Estate.